Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

 Overview of the problem at hand
 ===============================

-The system that this post about is a system that processes some kind of jobs.
+The system in question is a system that processes various kinds of jobs.
-Processing one job consists of multiple different steps, possibly being done in parallel.
-Each processing steps publishes status updates.
+Processing one job involves executing different jobs, possibly in parallel.
+Each processing step publishes status updates.
 A supervisor, called *processing handler*, supervises the processing.
-Once the processing of all mandatory steps has finished, some additional action is triggered, for example updating some metric or inform other parts of the system about the completed processing.
+Once the processing of all mandatory steps has finished, some additional action is triggered, for example updating some metric or informing other parts of the system about the completed processing.

 While not all mandatory steps are completed, the job is said to be in a *pending* state.
 Once all the mandatory steps are complete, the job is in the